 48 hours in wintry Utrecht

-The festive season has well and truly arrived.
-Utrecht’s lovely boutiques, vintage shops and Hoog Catharijne Mall make Christmas shopping easier than ever.
-Stroll through the narrow streets and along the charming canals, warm up in one of the snug cafés or grab a hot chocolate to go.
-Here are all the insider tips you need for 48 hours in wintry Utrecht.
+The winter months are perfect for exploring Utrecht at a leisurely pace.
+Right now, there is an extra cosy atmosphere in the city.
+Stroll through the charming streets along the canals, warm up in one of the cosy cafés or grab a hot chocolate to go.
+We have collected all the insider tips for you for 48 hours in our beautiful city.

 Day 1